AliFatahadoost/JaliFrame-Stand-Alone/README.md

 }
 ```

-Jali Frame bundles Leaflet for offline map rendering.

 ---

-# Authentication and RBAC
+# Authentication and Permissions

 Jali Frame uses an object-code permission model.

-Every object can define:
+Each object can define:

 ```text
 CAN_READ